DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 inset_text:
   funding-holding-message:
     text: |-
-      The following amounts are for teacher training courses starting in 2023.
-Financial support for courses starting in 2024 will be announced in autumn 2023.
+      The following amounts are for teacher training courses starting in the 2023/24 academic year.
+Financial support for courses starting in the 2024/25 academic year will be announced in autumn 2023.
 keywords:
   - International
   - Overseas